×

 Learn more

-From Hive to Spark
+From Apache Hive to Apache Spark

 Hive has an inherent limitation that limits its usefulness for modern analytics.
 As middleware for Hadoop, Hive needs time to translate each HiveQL statement into Hadoop-compatible execution plans and return results.
 This extra latency adds to the limitations of MapReduce itself.
 With multi-stage workflows, MapReduce writes each interim result to physical storage and reads the result as input for the next stage.
 This constant reading and writing makes iterative processing challenging to scale.